read

 In the ”good old days” when food came straight from nature and had no list of ingredients, it was just food and not much more.
 The discovery of a good mushroom place or a successful hunt obviously gave rise to joy and gratitude.
 However, I do not believe that food was an end in itself or a pleasure as it has become today, in the wake of the industrial food revolution.

 Today, food seems to have more to do with entertainment than a way to feed our bodies and secure our survival.
 Hundreds of new cookbooks are published every year.
-On the web you can find countless sites on every possible diet and the tv chefs continue to tempt us with new recipes and good wines.
+On the web you can find countless sites on every possible diet and the TV chefs continue to tempt us with new recipes and good wines.

 Food as high stimulants

 Much of what we eat today is so processed that we get lured up to the top steps of the reward staircase.
 Food has become a high stimulant!
 It contains sugar, refined flour and additives that manipulate or even destroy the appetite centre of the brain.
 When several of these refined ingredients are combined it makes the impact even greater.
 Sugar, fat, salt, flour and milk, additives and designer packaging that just can't be resisted.
 It becomes the jackpot for the reward system.
 Pleasure is total, the suffering is minimal and the resources in the form of energy flow in.
 It is difficult for a root from a plant in the forest to compete, even though it may have a much better nutritional value in terms of minerals, vitamins, enzymes, phytochemicals and fibres.
-In experiments with rats, which have a reward system like ours, it has been shown that refined sugar is more addictive than cocaine (1.The predominant carbohydrate in wheat flour is called amylopectin-A. This little creation is an even faster carbohydrate than refined sugar (2.
+In experiments with rats, which have a reward system like ours, it has been shown that refined sugar is more addictive than cocaine (1.The predominant carbohydrate in wheat flour is called amylopectin-A. This little creation is an even faster carbohydrate than refined sugar *2.
 It therefore gives a stronger blood sugar increase with elevated insulin levels and elevated blood lipids as well as fat deposits in the tissues as a result.

-Food today is so highly-stimulating that some drugs fade in comparison.
+Food today is so highly stimulating that some drugs fade in comparison.
 Today's modern foods also do not contain the same nutrition per calorie they did before and can in this way force us to overeat which we will come to later.

 Social conventions and peer pressure

-Another difficulty that arises when one tries to control their behavior and wants to avoid high stimulants such as refined sugar, coffee or alcohol is social convention and group pressure.
-It must sound like we are talking about teenagers who sneak-smoke but I am thinking of people who are invited for a meal and feel that it is rude not to eat what is offered.
+Another difficulty that arises when one tries to control their behaviour and wants to avoid high stimulants such as refined sugar, coffee or alcohol is social convention and group pressure.
+It must sound like we are talking about teenagers who sneak smoke but I am thinking of people who are invited for a meal and feel that it is rude not to eat what is offered.
 In my world this is a matter of incorrect focus.
 Are we meeting to hang out or to eat?
 Focus on enjoying the company!
 Let your host know about your eating habits in advance, while showing appreciation that you have been invited.
 Compliment the chef for their fine work with the food even if you do not eat the same thing.
 You will be surprised to find how far that goes.

 Relative nutritional deficiency